joe-elliott/open-source-observability/notes.md

-- Joe Elliott.
-Does things
-  - 30+ years in Louisville
-  - QSR, YUM, Taught for 5 years
-  - Doing remote work for Grafana
-  - Biking

 - Observability
   - The ability to have insight and awareness of the applications you manage
   - Google's SRE Handbook - SLAs, SLOs, SLIs, risk tolerance